Kansas City Faculty Research

 Hematological Diseases Project 2

 In a second project, Dr. White's lab is in the process of identifying a novel erythroid transcription factor to treat anemia and potentially identify a novel treatment for leukemia.
-This work derives from the study an interesting mouse mutant (call Xpna: x-linked pre and neonatal anemia) which lacks the most important erythroid transcription factor called GATA1.
+This work derives from the study of an interesting mouse mutant (call Xpna: x-linked pre and neonatal anemia) which lacks the most important erythroid transcription factor called GATA1.
 The mice with a GATA1 mutation are born anemia but unexpectedly receiver from their anemia.
 The hypothesis being tested is that there is a compensatory erythroid transcription factor that replaces GATA1 in these mice and also has the likely characteristic that it can prevent leukemia as well.

 Asma Zaidi, PhD